 - Positive Return on Investment

 - Shift from Managing Employee Experience to Managing Life Experience of Employees

 Let us examine and understand each of the above points and their impact on evolving HR responsibilities in the current scenario

-Uncertainty can paralyse anyone and that is just what happened with the outbreak of the COVID19 pandemic.
+Uncertainty can paralyze anyone and that is just what happened with the outbreak of the COVID19 pandemic.
 With so many uncertainties clouding every walk of life, employees naturally felt anxious.
-Not knowing what the future holds along with doubts about the sustenance of the organisation has made employees the world over nervous.
-Here the role of HR is extremely important in championing the changes that need to be implemented in order to sustain the organisation as well as retain the workforce.
+Not knowing what the future holds along with doubts about the sustenance of the organization has made employees the world over nervous.
+Here the role of HR is extremely important in championing the changes that need to be implemented in order to sustain the organization as well as retain the workforce.
 Changes could be with respect to the way work is conducted in the current scenario as well as how to evolve a new system factoring in work disruption such as the current one in the future.